pfac/demo-spring-security/README.md

 Configured authentication providers:
 * In memory, configured in `SecurityConfiguration`.
 Usernames start with `mem`
 * JDBC, through an embedded H2 database.
 Usernames start with `db`
+* Custom JDBC, through the same embedded H2 database but using completely distinct tables.
+Usernames are replaced with emails ending in `@example.org`

 Built-in users: